mjorgecruz/mjorgecruz/README.md

 ## Hi there 👋
 </br>

-Mechanical Engineer with experience in mechanical design, fluid mechanics and automation.

-Accustomed to work in different areas, from project and orders management to design and assembly.
+I am a Mechanical Engineer with experience in mechanical design, fluid mechanics and automation.
+I am accustomed to work in different areas, from project and orders management to design and assembly.

-Knowledge seeker in various areas of expertise, now focusing on programming, IT and Network.
+Above all, I am always eager to learn and I am now focusing on programming, IT and Network.

 </br>